kate-shcherbakova/VV-ISTIC-TP4/exercises/roman-numerals.md

 ## Step-by-step implementation

-#### 1. Property-Based Tests with jqwik
+#### 1. Property-based tests with jqwik
 For each method, the properties that the method must satisfy should be defined and various test cases based on these properties should be implemented in `RomanNumeralTest`.

 #### 2. Methods implementation
 Methods in `RomanNumeralUtils` should be implemented based on the rules provided for Roman numerals.

 ## Results
-Upon thorough testing using property-based testing with Jqwik, all the tests for the `RomanNumeralUtils` class have passed successfully.
+Upon thorough testing using property-based testing with `jqwik`, all the tests for the `RomanNumeralUtils` class have passed successfully.

 ![roman](images/roman.jpg)